soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/analysis/index.md

 Low-fidelity signal on the other hand might have audible artifacts, which may or may not be pleasant to us.

-The key takeaway is how *only* low-fidelity systems produce audibly different sounds.
+Since 2010s, most consumer digital audio equipments are transparent, except for the transducers, e.g. speakers and headphones.
+Yes, your \$99 Apple iPhone 3.5mm dongle or the built-in output of your MacBooks is transparent and can definitely drive 99% of the earphones, and pretty much 95% of the headphones out there.

-Good systems sound the same.
-Another takeaway is there's no improvement for sounding better, only sounding more *true to the original signal*.
+The key takeaway is how ***only* low-fidelity systems produce audibly different sounds, while systems sound the same**.
+Another takeaway is **there's no improvement for sounding better, only sounding more true to the original signal**.

 > Audio fidelity is thus like evaluating monitor displays for pro photographers, or a good magnifier glass.
 >